flocked/Anima/README.md

 # Anima

 Anima is an animation framework for iOS, tvOS, and macOS.
-It lets you animate properties with ease using spring, easing and decay animations.
+It lets you animate properties with using spring, easing and decay animations.

 **For a full documentation take a look at the** [Online Documentation](https://swiftpackageindex.com/flocked/Anima/main/documentation/anima).